Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/programs_and_files1.md

 ### Aliases and `.bash_profile`

 * Aliases you want to save go in ~/.bash\_profile.
 Aliases declared on the command line disappear when you close the terminal window.
-* After editing .bash\_profile, run `source .bash_profile` to make the changes active in your current shell
+* If `.bash\_profile` does not exist, create it first: `touch .bash\_profile`, and then proceed to edit it.
-* To edit a file that begins with a dot, type `bbedit .bash_profile` (or `mate` if you’re using TextMate or `atom` if you’re using Atom), or open it from the MacOS Finder or Windows Explorer
+* To edit a file that begins with a dot, type `bbedit .bash_profile` (or `mate` if you’re using TextMate or `notepad` if you’re using notepad), or open it from the MacOS Finder or Windows File Explorer.
+* After editing .bash\_profile, run `source .bash_profile` to make the changes take effect in your current shell.

 ### Alias details